ryanau/Central/docs/v2_brainstorm.md

 	* text
 	* cancel

-Questionnaire has_many Responses through Questions Respone belongs_to Questionnaire through Questions
+Task has_many Responses through Questions
+Respone belongs_to Task through Questions

-Questionnaire belongs_to Message
+Task belongs_to Message
-Message has_one Questionnaire
+Message has_one Task

 Message has_one Replycode
 Replycode belongs_to Message

-VolunteerResponse joint table
 Volunteer has_many Responses
-Respones has_many Volunteers
+Response belongs_to Volunteer